bob01/etx-templates/README.md

 ### About etxTemplates
-These templates have been created to quickly create new models for our standard ELRS RotorFlight configurations with all of the boilerplate stuff out of the way.
+These templates have been created to quickly create new EdgeTx models for our standard ELRS RotorFlight configurations with all of the boilerplate stuff out of the way.
 The idea is...
 - new model
 - name it, give it an image and maybe labels